DORSET BEACH WEDDING

 What advice would you give to other brides still planning their wedding?

 Every moment of our wedding day was happy and special.
 Treasured memories.
-The one piece of advice I’d give any bride is that on the day, forget all the planning, your expectations or organising other people and just go with the day.
-Savor every moment of it.
+The one piece of advice I’d give any bride is that on the day, forget all the planning, your expectations, or organising other people and just go with the day.
+Savour every moment of it.

 Photography